plone/Plone/README.txt

   License, the same license used by Linux.
 This gives you the right to use Plone without a license fee, and to improve upon the product.

-- *Plone is supported.* There are close to a hundred developers in the Plone Development Team around the world, and a multitude of companies that specialize in Plone development and support.
+- *Plone is supported.* There are over three hundred developers in the Plone Development Team around the world, and a multitude of companies that specialize in Plone development and support.